Skip to main content

 Since 1992, I have talked to a lot of people about T-shirt quilts.
 At different events at which I display my quilts, a lot of people have said that they had purchased their quilt from Campus Quilts or Project Repat and were delighted with the quilts or blanket that they received.
 Which is awesome.

 Many even said that they quilt they purchased looked just like my quilts.
 This always surprised me.
-From what I see on their websites, their quilts are very different from a Too Cool T-shirt Quilt.
+From what I see on their websites, their quilts or blankets are very different from a Too Cool T-shirt Quilt.

 I always wished I had a quilt or blanket from each company so I could compare the products head to head.
 Instead of wishing, I decided to actually have those companies make a T-shirt quilt or blanket for me.